cloudflare/cloudflare-docs/content/ssl/client-certificates/configure-your-mobile-app-or-iot-device.md

 ## Step 2 — Create Cloudflare-issued certificates

-Before you can use API Shield to protect your API or web application, you must create Cloudflare-issued client certificates.
+Before you can use API Shield to protect your API or web application, create Cloudflare-issued client certificates.

 You can [create a client certificate in the Cloudflare dashboard](/ssl/client-certificates/create-a-client-certificate/).